 There is another document which purports to have the same title, “First Amendment to Shirley Bernstein Trust Agreement”, which also purportedly is dated November 18, 2008.
 Such document, which the Trustee first learned of in mid-January 2014, is not a valid amendment to Shirley’s Trust, and has no bearing on this issue in this case.

 ANSWER – Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
 That the original of this alleged second First Amendment document has also been repeatedly requested and denied.
 That Eliot states that this document has MASSIVE BEARING on this case as it is central to the admitted fraud committed by the alleged Trustees former counsel as admitted to the Palm Beach County Sheriff Department by Robert L. Spallina, Esq.
-In his admission to altering documents in the Shirley Trust, on top of other fraudulently notarized and forged documents in the Estate, this document was used to advance a fraudulent scheme that benefited the alleged Trustee Theodore at the expense of the named beneficiaries in the irrevocable defined beneficiary class.
+In his admission to altering documents in the Shirley Trust, on top of other fraudulently notarized and forged documents in the Estate, this document was used to advance a fraudulent scheme that benefited the alleged Trustee Theodore and his respective lineal descentants at the expense of the named and proper beneficiaries in the irrevocable defined beneficiary class.
 Further misinformation provided in this action to this Court.
+Ted received the trust and ammedments and signed a certificate with JP Morgan Bank in 2012 to their authenticity to open trust bank accounts.

+ADD CERTIFICATE

 With regard to the Shirley Trust, the only genuine and authentic trust documents signed by Shirley during her lifetime are Exhibits “A” and “B”.

 ANSWER – Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-Exhibits “A” and “B” are copies and no originals have been provided in four years to the beneficiaries and denied and suppressed upon repeated requests to produce them.
+Exhibits “A” and “B” are only copies as no originals have been provided in four years to the beneficiaries and denied, suppressed and withheld upon repeated requests to produce them.

 Pursuant to Shirley’s Trust, upon Shirley’s death, a “Family Trust” is created pursuant to Article II, ¶ C.1.